microbean/microbean-maven-cdi/README.md

 be used from within Maven proper, which, at least in recent versions, uses [Guice](https://github.com/google/guice/) under the covers.

-The microBean Maven CDI project does just enough work to re-express certain Maven Guice components using CDI constructs so that you may simply inject the parts of `maven-resolver` that you need.
+The microBean™ Maven CDI project does just enough work to re-express certain Maven Guice components using CDI constructs so that you may simply inject the parts of `maven-resolver` that you need.